 - Ofsted inspection feedback- please let a team member know if you have an Ofsted inspection and would like us to attend feedback.
 This is especially useful for Requires Improvement and Inadequate settings.
 We can take notes and support post-Ofsted.
 Being part of the feedback enables us to get a fully rounded picture of the celebrations and areas which require improvement.
 Inspection reports are short and some comments are not recorded in the final report.
 We cannot guarantee we will be able to attend feedback but we will try our best.
 The following summary sheet Ofsted Evaluation Schedule grid will enable you to make notes during the feedback, and to link them to the Ofsted grade features.

 - When a setting has received an Ofsted grade of inadequate, or there are concerns about the welfare and safety of the children in a setting, the LA will ask key senior staff from the setting to meet with LA representatives.
 The purpose of the meeting is to discuss the setting’s quality improvement plans and to co-ordinate the LA support.
 Further meetings will be arranged to monitor the standard of the provision and to deploy support appropriately.

-- The Early Education and Childcare: Statutory Guidance for Local Authorities outlines the DfE statutory requirements, which the LA and providers must comply with.
+- The Early Education and Childcare: Statutory Guidance for Local Authorities outlines the DfE statutory requirements, which the LA and its providers must comply with.
 The Operational Guidance and LA agreement outline the role of Solihull LA, and it’s providers, in ensuring sufficient high quality places for children and their early education entitlement in the borough.

 The Early Years and Childcare team will support providers to offer:

 - quality and consistency so that every child is safe and well and can make the progress that they are entitled to make;

 - a secure foundation through learning and development opportunities which are planned around the needs and interests of each individual child and are reviewed regularly;

 - partnership working between practitioners and parents and/or carers;